Wyvern676/GAIT-poker/README.md

+### How to Run the GAIT Poker

-Run jupyer lab \
+- Run jupyer lab \
-open the gait.ipynb file \
+- open the gait.ipynb file \
-paste API keys \
+- paste API keys \
-run
+- run